 - To close out your apps, double-click the Home key to open the Apps Switcher or Multitasking view.
 The App Switcher lets you see all the apps that are stored in your iPhone’s memory.
 Swipe left or right of the screen to view all apps running in the background.
 To close an app, swipe your finger up on the app and push it off the top of the screen.

-Closing out suspended apps won’t delete any data on your iPhone, thus it’s a safe process.
+Closing out suspended apps won’t delete any data on your iPhone, thus it’s a safe process and it’s also effective in addressing issues like poor battery life on any iPhone.

 Fourth Method: Manage apps notifications.